rodmoioliveira/Gnuplotting-Stuff/wrk2/README.md

           Regex to replace the name of <FILE>, used to set key labels

       --sla-new <SLA-NEW>
-          Create a new SLA file in CSV format
+          Create a new SLA file in CSV format (2nd column unit measurement: ms)

       --sla-plot <SLA_PLOT>
           Plot SLA file with the latency data